mikerockett/weasyprint/readme.md

 Similar to dependency injection, using the Facade will give you an instance of the WeasyPrint service singleton.
 The Facade resolves to the Factory contract which, in turn, provides you with the singleton.

-To change the configuration, you may call the `withConfiguration` method, just as you would with dependency injection.
+To change the configuration, you may call the `mergeConfig` method, just as you would with dependency injection.

 ## Building the Output